BriteSnow/sketch-storyboard/README.md

 ## Possible issue of empty exports

-Sometime, there might be an issue when exporting at valid artboard/storyboard with many stories does not export any files even if it says it exported many.
+Sometime, there might be an issue when exporting at valid artboard/storyboard with many stories does not export any files even if it displayed it did.

 This can come from two things: